Milan Škriniar: Inter Milan

 On 7 July 2017, Škriniar completed a transfer to fellow Serie A side Inter Milan signing a five-year contract.
 The club paid a reported fee around €20 million and also included the striker Gianluca Caprari.
 The transfer made Škriniar the most expensive Slovak player of all time.
-He was presented four days later and received squad number 37, stating: "It's amazing to think that in 18 months I've gone from the Slovakian league to playing for a club like Inter."

-Škriniar made his competitive debut for the club on 20 August in the opening matchday of 2017–18 Serie A versus Fiorentina as Inter won 3–0 at San Siro.
+He was presented four days later and received squad number 37, stating: "It's amazing to think that in 18 months I've gone from the Slovakian league to playing for a club like Inter." Škriniar made his competitive debut for the club on 20 August in the opening matchday of 2017–18 Serie A against Fiorentina as Inter won 3–0 at San Siro.
 He scored his first Serie A goal later on 16 September against Crotone, the opener in the 82nd minute with a right-footed shot in an eventual 2–0 away win to keep Inter's winning streak.
-His second of the campaign came in matchday 10 against his former side Sampdoria on 24 October, netting again the opener as Inter won 3–2.

-Škriniar was distinguished for his performances in the first part of the season, being one of the best players of the squad.
+His second of the campaign came in matchday 10 against his former side Sampdoria on 24 October, netting again the opener as Inter won 3–2. Škriniar was distinguished for his performances in the first part of the season, being one of the best players of the squad.
 He continued with his great performances even in the second part of the season, which proved clinical for the team, which returned to UEFA Champions League after six years.
-He concluded the season by playing in all 38 matches in league, receiving only two yellow cards.

 In the 2018–19 season, Škriniar made his debut in the UEFA Champions League on 18 September in the opening group stage match against Tottenham Hotspur, playing full-90 minutes in a 2–1 comeback win at San Siro.
 On 2 November 2019, in a Serie A match against Bologna which ended in a 2–1 away win, Škriniar made his 100th appearance in all competitions for Inter, all of them as starter.
 On 3 November 2021, Škriniar scored his first UEFA Champions League goal in a 3–1 away win against Sheriff Tiraspol.

-On 29 January 2023, Škriniar confirmed that he had signed a contract with Ligue 1 club Paris Saint-Germain to join the club on a free transfer in the summer.
+In an interview with Slovak outlet Futbolsfz.sk on 29 January 2023, Škriniar confirmed that he had signed a pre-contract agreement with Ligue 1 club Paris Saint-Germain.
+Negotiations took place between Inter Milan and PSG to transfer Škriniar during the January transfer window, but they eventually broke down.
+He was subsequently stripped of the captaincy by manager Simone Inzaghi.
+In February, Škriniar suffered a lower back injury, which was later revealed to be a lumbar vertebra fracture.
+He underwent surgery for the fracture in April, missing the quarter-finals and semi-finals of the Champions League.
+In the 2023 UEFA Champions League final on 10 June, Škriniar was left on the bench as Inter was defeated 1–0 by Manchester City.

+On 30 June 2023, Inter Milan announced the departure of Škriniar as a free agent at the end of 2022–23 season, after six years with the club.